kevgar/RepData_PeerAssessment1/PA1_template.md

 ##        (int)
 ## 1         NA
 ```
-Then we use the new data table to generate a histogram of the total number of steps taken per day
+Generate histogram of the total number of steps taken per day

 ```r
 with(DT_totalSteps,